Hydration Strategies for Strongman

 Electrolytes and Performance

-Strongman training results in significant electrolyte loss through sweat.
+Strongman training causes significant electrolyte loss through sweat.
+Electrolytes support:

 • Nerve signaling